 Fiddleneck (Amsinckia menziesii

-) is a winter annual flowering plant.
-It has coarse, hairy stems and leaves and small yellow flowers that coil up in a cluster like a fiddle’s neck.
-A. menziesii
+It is a common wildflower throughout western North America and considered a common weed in parts of Australia.
+Fiddleneck has coarse, hairy stems and leaves and small yellow-orange or orange flowers that coil up in a cluster like a fiddle’s neck.

 All parts of A. menziesii